 The age-old debate of the chicken and the egg has always fascinated me.

-This back and forth is a never-ending circle, and it spins my head.
-But you know what else this chicken and egg debate reminds me of?
+The back and forth spins my head, but you know what else this debate reminds me of?

 Founders raising money from investors or VCs.

-You see, to grow and scale a startup, founders need lots of customers, which require considerable cash (that they can’t afford) to acquire and retain.
+You see, to grow and scale a startup, founders need lots of customers.
+Conversely, acquiring and retaining customers requires considerable cash which they often can’t afford.
 Therefore, they turn to other people to finance their startups: VCs, angel investors, crowdfunding, etc.

 That’s all well and good.